-CAREER AND TECHNICAL EDUCATION PHILOSOPHY (3)
+ED251 CAREER AND TECHNICAL EDUCATION PHILOSOPHY (3)

-This course examines the history and philosophy of vocational technical education.
-Students will engage in current debates about vocational education in particular, and the purpose of public education more generally.
+This course examines the history and philosophy of career and technical education.
+Students will engage in current debates about career and technical education in particular, and the purpose of public education more generally.
 In addition, this course is designed to help students examine the diverse philosophical views that have affected, and are affecting, educational philosophy in the United States.
 Students will explore questions about the purposes, ends, and means of education, and assess their own philosophy through readings, discussion, and lectures.
 Course offering: As needed

-- 1. Develop and articulate an educational philosophy related to vocational education. - 2.
+- 1. Develop and articulate an educational philosophy related to career and technical education. - 2.
 Explain the basic theories of the foundations of education.

-CAREER AND TECHNICAL EDUCATION ASSESSMENT (3)
+ED252 CAREER AND TECHNICAL EDUCATION ASSESSMENT (3)

-This course will provide the practicing teacher with the knowledge of basic principles and methos of assessment, including measurement, test construction and evaluation that can be applied in the vocational (career and technical) classroom.
+This course will provide the practicing teacher with the knowledge of basic principles and methos of assessment, including measurement, test construction and evaluation that can be applied in the career and technical education classroom.
 Course offering: As needed.
 This course is equivalent to CEPD390.

-- 1. Construct and use an instrument to evaluate manipulative performance. - 2.
-Analyze and interpret test results.
+1. Construct and use an instrument to evaluate manipulative performance.

+2. Analyze and interpret test results.